Journalism courses

 JOURNALISM PRACTICE I BWR203

-Practical Home Studies Course
+Practical Writing Course

 This course takes you through the processes of writing for a specific publication, submitting work for publication, and meeting the requirements of an editor and publisher.
 Under the guidance of a mentor (a writing/editing tutor), you will learn to write according to specific criteria, deal with a publisher, and communicate effectively with others involved in the publishing process.
 And, you will come away with at least one published work (maybe more), which will set you on the path to a career as a writer.
 No matter what you want to write, you will find this a great learning experience.